-In this example, none of the methods depend on the others.
+In this example, none of the methods depend on each other.
 The methods rely only on some of the parameters, which are passed to them.
-Should we need one of the methods in a next project, we could easily take it out and reuse it.
+Should we need one of the methods in a next project, then we could easily take it out and reuse it.

 Tight Coupling

-We achieve tight coupling when there are many input parameters and output parameters; when we use undocumented (in the contract) characteristics of another component (for example, a dependency on static fields in another class); and when we use many of the so called control parameters that indicate behavior with actual data.
-Tight coupling between two or more methods, classes or components means that they cannot work independently of one another and that a change in one of them will also affect the rest.
-This leads to difficult to read code and big problems with its maintenance.
+We achieve tight coupling when there are many input- and output parameters; when we use undocumented (in the contract) characteristics of another component (for example, a dependency on static fields in another class); and when we use many of the so called control parameters that indicate behavior with actual data.
+Tight coupling between two or more methods, classes or components means that they cannot work independently and that a change in one of them will also affect the others.
+This leads to difficult to read code and major problems with maintenance.

 Tight Coupling – Example

-Here is an example of tight coupling between classes and methods:
+Below is an example of tight coupling between classes and methods: